You Earned a Ticket!

 In schools that do a good job of corralling free talent, parents provide all manner of assistance to their schools, including financial and legal help, organizational and technical consulting, and more.

 They help arrange community events for the school, like running fundraisers or converting local goodwill into dollars.
 As "room parents," they amplify teachers' and administrators' ability to communicate effectively with the whole school community, setting up complex lines of communication.
-They arrange school partnerships with local businesses as well as organizing local bond campaigns or parcel tax measures.
-At elementary schools, volunteers also often help out in classrooms, often reducing the ratio of students to adults in a significant (but unmeasured) way.
+They arrange school partnerships with local businesses as well as organize local bond campaigns or parcel tax measures.
+At elementary schools, volunteers also help out in classrooms, often reducing the ratio of students to adults in a significant (but unmeasured) way.

 Like all wealth, volunteer value is unequally distributed.